Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Brian MacNeal - Armstrong World Industries, Inc.

 No, I'd say we generally don't break out country-specific stuff, but I know we've talked this topic before.
-So Russia will be both positive on the EBITDA and the cash flow basis this full year.
+So Russia will be both positive on the EBITDA and a cash flow basis this full year.

 Will Randow - Citigroup Global Markets, Inc.